-8. The Neopolitan Novels by Elena Ferrante:
+8. The Neapolitan Series by Elena Ferrante:

 9. The Name of the Rose by Umberto Eco:

 My very first book on Italy that has also been made into a successful movie.
 It takes place in the Saint Michael’s Abbey which Umberto Eco had once visited in his life and chose to add it as a backdrop to his book.
-Since I don’t want to add spoilers and give away the story, I’d suggest to pick this book!
+I don’t want to share anything that could be termed as a “spoiler” so I’d suggest to pick this book!